saphir-travel/documentation/content/developer/howtos/website_themes/setup.rst

   the model.
 You must not make any changes directly to this view.
 This allows us to update an Odoo database without overwriting the client's modifications (which will have been made on a duplicate view).
 Odoo only updates standard views.
-- **Inherited views**: It’s a duplicated view.
+- **Inherited views**: It's a duplicated view.
 If there is a duplicate view, there will be two views with the same name in the database.
 But the duplicated view will not have an ID; there is an ID only for the standard view.

 Dump
 ----

 Please note that this part is optional.
-If you don’t need to import an existing database, you can directly go to the next chapter: `Theme Module <https://docs.google.com/document/d/1AUDx1rdOyxecQ0Errf-AB7_OwevaiOxcYYhIHajct_Y/edit#heading=h.f0h9qbqq40pb>`_
+If you don't need to import an existing database, you can directly go to the next chapter: `Theme Module <https://docs.google.com/document/d/1AUDx1rdOyxecQ0Errf-AB7_OwevaiOxcYYhIHajct_Y/edit#heading=h.f0h9qbqq40pb>`_

 **Odoo SaaS**